Godfrey Boyle: Recognition

 Boyle was a Fellow of the Institution of Engineering and Technology (FIET) and of the Royal Society of Arts (FRSA).

 Personal life

-In 1973 Boyle married Sally Maloney, whom he met upon moving to London and who worked on the graphic design and layout for Undercurrents.
+In 1973, Boyle married Sally Maloney, whom he met upon moving to London and who worked on the graphic design and layout for Undercurrents.
 They settled in Milton Keynes, in the Rainbow Housing Cooperative, which Boyle was involved in founding.
-They had two children, Holly and Katie.
+They had two children.
 Boyle and Maloney divorced in 1992.
 In later years he lived in London and Devon with his partner, Romy Fraser.

 Archive

 Godfrey Boyle’s archive is catalogued and available at Wellcome Collection (ref no: PP/GBO).